cynteo/cab-public-docs/content/platforms/solarwinds/incident-fields.md

 ## Data Not Included

-Alert Bridge does NOT send:
+Cynteo Alert Bridge does NOT send:

 - ❌ Azure subscription credentials
 - ❌ Resource access keys